-At Key Stage 3 we build on students’ learning from KS2.
+At Key Stage Three, we build on students learning from Key Stage Two.
 We follow the National Curriculum and offer the following subjects:

 Mathematics in KS3 continues to be taught as a discrete lesson but opportunities are taken wherever possible to extend pupils’ mathematical language, understanding and knowledge across other curriculum subjects.
 Our foremost aim is to ensure that, as far as possible, all pupils develop mathematical skills for daily living, including mental fluency and they develop a positive attitude in the subject.

 At KS4, pupils will have the opportunity to follow a formal qualification within Maths.
 Pupils will have access to a range of appropriate pathways, including Maths GCSE, Maths Entry Level and Pre Entry Level qualifications which aim to develop pupils’ functional numeracy skills.

 In KS3, pupils study a range of units in Biology, Chemistry and Physics.
 They will practice a range of investigational and experimental skills which aim to bring science to life and make it relevant for all pupils.
 Pupils will develop skills to be able to predict how things will behave and why.
 Our key aims are to develop pupils’ sense of excitement and curiosity about natural phenomena and the world around them.

 Pupils will either follow the AQA KS3 Science curriculum or a bespoke science curriculum.
 At KS4, pupils will have the opportunity to follow a formal qualification in Science.
 Pupils will have access to a range of appropriate pathways, including Science GCSE, Science Entry Level and Pre Entry Level qualifications which aims to develop inquiring minds so that pupils can explore and understand the world around them.

 (incorporating Computer Science, Information Technology and Digital Literacy)